-EnterNotify LeaveNotify root, event: WINDOW child: WINDOW or None same-screen: BOOL root-x, root-y, event-x, event-y: INT16 mode: { Normal, Grab, Ungrab} detail: { Ancestor, Virtual, Inferior, Nonlinear, NonlinearVirtual} focus: BOOL state: SETofKEYBUTMASK time: TIMESTAMP of a MotionNotify event.
+root, event: WINDOW

+child: WINDOW or None

+same-screen: BOOL

+root-x, root-y, event-x, event-y: INT16

+mode: { Normal, Grab, Ungrab }

+detail: { Ancestor, Virtual, Inferior, Nonlinear, NonlinearVirtual }

+focus: BOOL

+state: SETofKEYBUTMASK

+time: TIMESTAMP

+If pointer motion or window hierarchy change causes the pointer to be in a different window than before, EnterNotify and LeaveNotify events are generated instead of a MotionNotify event.
 Only clients selecting EnterWindow on a window receive EnterNotify events, and only clients selecting LeaveWindow receive LeaveNotify events.
 The pointer position reported in the event is always the final position, not the initial position of the pointer.
 The root is the root window for this position, and root-x and root-y are the pointer coordinates relative to root's origin at the time of the event.
 Event is the event window.
-If the event window is on the same screen as root, then event-x and event-y are the pointer coordinates relative to the event window's origin.
-Otherwise, event-x and event-y are zero.
-In a LeaveNotify event, if a child of the event window contains the initial position of the pointer, then the child component is set to that child.
+If the event window is on the same screen as root, then event-x and event-y are the pointer coordinates relative to the event window contains the initial position of the pointer, then the child component is set to that child.
 Otherwise, it is None.
-For an EnterNotify event, if a child of the event window contains the final pointer position, then the child component is set to that child.
+For an EnterNotify event, if a child of the event window is the final pointer position, then the child component is set to that child.
 Otherwise, it is None.
-If the event window is the focus window or an inferior of the focus window, then focus is True.
+If the event window is the focus window is the focus window or an inferior of the focus window, then focus is True.
 Otherwise, focus is False.